 Currently Enrolling Trials

-Vivelle-Dot is a smaller, revised version of the original Vivelle transdermal product, which was approved in 2000.
+Vivelle-Dot is an estrogen replacement therapy.
+Vivelle-Dot is a smaller, revised version of the original Vivelle transdermal product.
 Vivelle-Dot is designed to deliver estradiol, the primary estrogen produced by the ovaries, via a small patch that is applied twice weekly.
 The product utilizes Noven's DOT Matrix transdermal drug delivery technology to effectively deliver the drug through the small patch surface area.
 DOT Matrix patches use ratios of silicone, acrylic and drug to regulate the rate of delivery through the skin and into the bloodstream.

 Note: Vivelle-Dot was shown to be bioequivalent to Vivelle, the original formulation.